tylercuhklib/Machine-Learning-Chanting/README.md

 As one of the default output file is txt, which include the labels of "start time", "end time" and "class".
 This is recommended to use [Audacity](https://www.audacityteam.org/) to import the txt for further audio editing.

 ## Quickstart
- * Clone the source of this library: `git clone https://github.com/tylercuhklib/Machine-Learning-Chanting.git`
+ * Clone the source of this library: `git clone https://github.com/tylercuhklib/Machine-Learning-Chanting.git`, or directly download ZIP from this page.
  * Copy your test audio(in wav format) into folder "audio/test/source"
  * Open terminal and cd to the project's file path, e.g.
  ```